(Page updated June 2020)

 The rim of this 1855 Pleyel has two bends and this is sometimes described as “a double serpentine curve”, although that tends to refer to two curves that are more smoothly joined, like this...

-1905 Broadwood grand with “barless” frame and “fishtail” rim, the curve on the tail being symmetrical.
-The frame has no iron bars in the area where the strings are.
+1905 Broadwood grand with “fishtail” rim, the curve on the tail being symmetrical.
+The “barless” frame has no iron bars in the area between the strings.
+Has anyone out there ever seen a Broadwood grand with a concave tail?

-Several makers produced grands which were designed to be symmetrical, either semi-circular like Knake’s 1904 patent, or with a bentside on each side, such as those made by Bluthner, Bosendorfer, Ecke, Hoelling & Spangenberg, Ibach, etc..
-Morley and Emil Pauer made something between the two, short, but with the two bentsides.
+Several makers produced grands which were designed to be symmetrical, either semi-circular like Strohemenger’s, or Knake’s 1904 patent, or with a bentside on each side, such as those made by Bluthner, Bosendorfer, Cramer, Ecke, Gunther, Hoelling & Spangenberg, Ibach, etc..
+Morley and Emil Pauer made something between the two, rounded, but with the two bentsides.

 In 1899, Bechsteins introduced the Model A - a 6'8" grand with 85 notes, based on the Model 5.
 My old friend and piano enthusiast Rod Watt had both models from 1899, and it was interesting to make direct comparisons: the seductive shape of the Model 5, (on your left) with its "fishtail", was streamlined to a "double serpentine curve", but this resulted in a slight loss of soundboard area, so the keyboard section of the case was enlarged by 2 inches to compensate, making the whole appearance heavier and bulkier by comparison with the more delicate Model 5, with a deeper skirt, and a tendency towards darker finishes.